top of page

 According to the typology in the Old Testament, the path the Israelites walked through the wilderness is the way of the cross.
 The Bible describes it as a "great and terrible wilderness" (Deuteronomy 1:19), meaning a harsh and challenging path—the way of the cross.
 This was ordained by God, for only by passing through the wilderness could they enter Canaan.
 In terms of experience, it signifies that only through the cross can one enter into the fullness of Christ.
 The Israelites spent forty years in the wilderness.
 In the Bible, "forty" is the number of trials.
 For instance, the Lord Jesus was tempted by the devil in the wilderness for forty days, which also signifies the experience of the cross.
 Thus, walking this path of the cross entails many hardships, carrying the meaning of trials from the Lord.

-When the Lord Jesus was on earth, He said to His disciples, "If anyone wants to follow Me, let him deny himself, take up his cross, and follow Me" (Matthew 16:24).
+When the Lord Jesus was on earth, He said to His disciples, "If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me" (Matthew 16:24).
 This means that the path of following the Lord is the way of the cross.
-Luke 9:23 further states, "If anyone wants to follow Me, let him deny himself, take up his cross daily, and follow Me."
-This emphasizes that following the Lord requires taking up the cross daily, walking the way of the cross, and never putting the cross down.
+Luke 9:23 further states, "If anyone desires to come after Me, let him deny himself, and take up his cross daily, and follow Me."
+This implies that we have to take up the cross daily to follow the Lord and to walk the way of the cross, not attempting to put the cross down any single day.
 Those who lack revelation may shrink back in fear upon hearing this.
 However, there is truly nothing to fear, for the cross is not greater than His grace, and storms cannot hide His blessed face.
 I am satisfied to know that with Jesus here below, I can conquer every foe.
 Therefore, for those with revelation, the way of the cross is not difficult to walk.

 The path the Israelites took—from leaving Egypt, through the wilderness, and into Canaan—was also a path of faith.
-For the Lord gave them His promise: "I have come down to deliver them from the hand of the Egyptians, and to bring them up from that land to a good and spacious land, a land flowing with milk and honey, the place of the Canaanites..."
+For the Lord gave them His promise: "I have come down to deliver them out of the hand of the Egyptians, and to bring them up from that land to a good and large land, to a land flowing with milk and honey, to the place of the Canaanites..."
 (Exodus 3:8).
 This signifies that the Israelites were to hold fast to the Lord's promise and walk this path of faith.

 Today, we are like the Israelites, setting our goal towards the fullness of Christ.
 Our feet tread on the path of faith, aiming to enter into the fullness of Christ.
 The road we walk is a path of faith.
 If we lose faith or harbor an evil heart of unbelief, the result will likewise be failure and collapse, unable to enter into the fullness of Christ.